Tso Kar

-The Tso Kar or Tsho kar is a fluctuating salt lake known for its size and depth situated in the Rupshu Plateau and valley in the southern part of Ladakh in India.
+The Tso Kar or Tsho kar is a fluctuating salt lake known for its size and depth situated in the Rupshu Plateau and valley in Leh district in the southern part in Union Territory of Ladakh in India.It is located 102 km from Leh City, the capital of Ladakh.
 It is also recognised as India's 42nd Ramsar site.

+Etymology

+The name Tso Kar refers to the white salt efflorescence on the margins of the lake caused by the evaporation of the saline waters.

-Geography and climate
+Geography

 The Tso Kar is connected by an inlet stream at its south-west end to a small lake, Startsapuk Tso, and together they form the 9 km2 More plains pool, which is dominated by the peaks of two mountains, Thugje (6050 m) and Gursan (6370 m).
 From the geology of the More Plains, it can be concluded that the Tso Kar in historical times ranged up to this high valley.
 Until a few years ago the lake was an important source of salt, which the Changpa nomads used to export to Tibet.
 The nomadic settlement of Thugje is located 3 km in the north.
 There is a tented camp on the west bank of the lake which provides accommodation for tourists.
+More plains pool (Tso Kar-Startsapuk Tso) Ramsar wetland site in India is a high-altitude wetland complex, found at more than 4,500 metres above sea level in the Changthang region of Ladakh.
+It includes two connected lakes, the freshwater Startsapuk Tso and the larger hypersaline Tso Kar.
+The primary source of lakes is glacial meltwater.

+In relation to Tso Kar, other places in Changtang plateau are Miru (Meroo) on Leh–Manali Highway to the northwest, Pongunagu on northwest shore, Thukje on northeast shore, Giu (not to be confused with Gya which lies north of Miroo) on western shore and Chutak on southwest shore.